aspose-barcode/Aspose.BarCode-Products/barcode/cpp/_index.md

      Customizing Symbologies &amp; Appearance
     </h2>
     <p>
-     Customizing the barcodes is easy by setting text, adjusting appearance-related properties such as foreground and background color, font, alignment as well as specifying different kinds of symbologies of linear, 2D and postal types.
+     Barcode customization can be performed easily by setting the input text to encode, specifying the required symbology, and adjusting appearance-related properties, such as, for example, foreground and background colors, font, alignment, and others.
     </p>
    </div>
   </div>